amar0898/YorkU-CSCL-1030-Laboratory-3/README.md

 ### Jenkins Setup:
 The project establishes a robust Jenkins environment using the JenkinsComplex repository.
 This environment includes:

-✅ A Python node configured per class instructions.
+✅ A Python node configured per class instructions.<br>
 ❌ No Java node required, as the lab focuses exclusively on the Python API.

 ### 📈 CI/CD Pipelines: